Guardians vs. Athletics Player Props Betting Odds

 Kwan Stats

-- Kwan heads into this game looking to extend his four-game hit streak.
-During his last five outings he is hitting .333 with a double, a triple and three RBI.
+- Kwan takes a five-game streak with at least one hit into this matchup.
+During his last five outings he is batting .375 with two doubles, a triple and four RBI.

 Kwan Recent Games